+Subclass of: E5 Event

+Superclass of: E12 Production

+E65 Creation

+E66 Formation

+E67 Birth

+E81 Transformation

-Subclass of: Superclass of: E5 Event E65Creation E66 Formation E67 Birth E81 Transformation S17 Physical Genesis Scope note: This class comprises events that bring into existence any E77 Persistent Item.
-Fyemples It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a terminus post quem and ante quem.
-Examples: the birth of my child the birth of Snoopy, my dog the calving of the iceberg that sank the Titanic the construction of the Eiffel Tower Properties: P92 brought into existence (was brought into existence by): E77 Persistent Item E70 Thing Subclass of: Superclass of: E77 Persistent Item E71 Man-Made Thing E72 Legal Object S10 Material Substantial Scope note: This general class comprises usable discrete, identifiable, instances of E77 Persistent Item that are documented as single units.
-Examples: They can be either intellectual products or physical things, and are characterized by relative stability.
-They may for instance either have a solid physical form, an electronic encoding, or they may be logical concept or structure. my photograph collection (E78)
+Scope note: This class comprises events that bring into existence any E77 Persistent Item.

+It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a terminus post quem and ante quem.

+- the birth of my child

+- the birth of Snoopy, my dog

+- the calving of the iceberg that sank the Titanic

+- the construction of the Eiffel Tower

+P92 brought into existence (was brought into existence by): E77 Persistent Item

+E70 Thing

+Subclass of: E77 Persistent Item

+Superclass of: E71 Man-Made Thing

+- E72 Legal Object

+Scope note: This general class comprises discrete, identifiable, instances of E77 Persistent Item that are documented as single units, that either consist of matter or depend on being carried by matter and are characterized by relative stability.

+They may be intellectual products or physical things.
+They may for instance have a solid physical form, an electronic encoding, or they may be a logical concept or structure.

+Examples:

+my photograph collection (E78)

-- the bottle of milk in my refrigerator (E22) - the plan of the Strassburger Muenster (E29)
+the bottle of milk in my refrigerator (E22)

+the plan of the Strassburger Muenster (E29)

-- the thing on the top of Otto Hahn's desk (E19)
+the thing on the top of Otto Hahn's desk (E19)

-- the form of the no-smoking sign (E36)
+the form of the no-smoking sign (E36)

-- the cave of Dirou, Mani, Greece (E27)
+the cave of Dirou, Mani, Greece (E27)

+In First Order Lo pgic: